uxlfoundation/oneDNN/doc/advanced/experimental.md

 sparse input tensors.

 ###### CSR encoding
+Supported only for the CPU engine.
 Only one of the input tensors can be sparse.
 The output tensor is always dense.

 The following data type combinations are supported: